Long-Term Forecast

 United States

-• Inflation has slowed from its multidecade highs, though more recent data has shown some stalling in the disinflation process.
-The core PCE deflator (the Fed’s preferred measure of inflation) isn’t expected to reach the FOMC’s average 2% inflation target until early 2025.
+• Inflation has slowed from its multi-decade highs and is expected to continue to drift lower over the next few years.
+Core PCE inflation (the Fed’s preferred measure of inflation) isn’t expected to reach the FOMC’s 2% inflation target until late-2025.

 Canada